Create a DPA user account and assign privileges

 Before you add users, determine who needs access to DPA and which privileges each user needs.
 For more information about the available options, see DPA roles and privileges.

-On the DPA menu, click Options.
+From the DPA menu in the top-right corner, click Options.

 - Under Administration > Users & Contacts, click User Administration.